AmanPandita/CS450-550-ComputerGraphics/README.md

 ## Assignments

-The individual assignments are located in the respected `assignment[#number]` folder.
+The individual assignments are located in the respected `CS550-Project#` folder.

 ## Resources